-You never get a second chance to make a first impression, so after writing and revising your resume, don’t forget the final step: careful proofreading.
+You only have one chance to make a first impression, so after writing and revising your resume, don’t forget the final step: careful proofreading.
 Typos and spelling errors on your resume can quickly undermine your chances of getting the job.
 Luckily, catching errors and improving your resume is easy to do when you know how to edit and proofread.
-By learning and using the following tips, you will add valuable skills to your toolkit as a job seeker.
+By learning and using the following tips, you will add valuable skills to your toolkit.

 Create an Indeed Resume